-- 1. Uncrossing trades and instrument state changes of all simple instruments, which have their instrument state changed to Continuous in the current transaction. - Synthetic uncrossing trades and instrument state changes of all futures spread instruments, which have to change their instrument state to Continuous, because of the instrument state changes of the simple instruments in step 1.
+- 1. Uncrossing trades and instrument state changes of all simple instruments, which have their instrument state changed to Continuous in the current transaction. - 2.
+Synthetic uncrossing trades and instrument state changes of all futures spread instruments, which have to change their instrument state to Continuous, because of the instrument state changes of the simple instruments in step 1. - 3.
+Feeding of all futures spread orders, which belong to the futures spread instruments that changed their instrument state in step 2. - 4.
+Triggering of stop orders.